Sanova-puheterapiasovellus/sanova-puheterapiasovellus.github.io/README.md

 Training application for Finnish individuals with Aphasia as a part of Tampere University's COMP.SE.610/620 project course.

+The application is available at [GitHub Pages][public].

+Owners of the repository can modify words and categories from the [management page][public-management].

 ## Project Structure

 The application is implemented as a minimal single page application using TypeScript and with Vite